terrenceshi/kbai_proj/README.md

 MOST UP TO DATE TO DO:
  - on some use case, perma loads ??

+ - disable button if input length is 0

  - maybe edit movie data gain process, but eh w/e

 FULL LIST OF GENRES: